kyma-project/kyma/components/event-sources/adapter/http/README.md

 ## Usage
 ### Run the adapter locally
-You can run the adapter locally.
+To use the adapter locally:

 1. Start with exporting the variables.
 Run: